farhatp/ContactsManagerApp/README.md

 Views created for managing contacts are Index, Create, Edit, Delete Also, shared views are used for the common layout and error for all the views.

+You can download the code and run it locally for it to work.